SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 ## Management host (cluster) vs. Workload clusters

-When you initially deployed the SCS k8s-cluster-api-provider, you create a VM with a [kind](https://kind.sigs.k8s.io/) cluster inside and a number of templates, scripts and binaries that are then used to do the cluster management.
+When you initially deployed the SCS k8s-cluster-api-provider, you created a VM with a [kind](https://kind.sigs.k8s.io/) cluster inside and a number of templates, scripts and binaries that are then used to do the cluster management.
-This is your management host (or more precisely you single-host management cluster).
+This is your management host (or more precisely your single-host management cluster).
 Currently, all cluster management including upgrading etc. is done by connecting to this host via ssh and performing commands there.
 (You don't need root privileges to do cluster management there, the normal ubuntu user